20 High-Income Skills to Learn in 2026: Transform Your Career & Earning Potential

 Median Salary: $79,000 | Growth Rate: 12% (BLS)

-Technical writers who can translate complex technical concepts into clear documentation are essential in tech, healthcare, manufacturing, and finance.
-Skills in API documentation, user manuals, and knowledge base creation command premium rates.
+Technical writers who translate complex concepts into clear documentation are essential in tech, healthcare, manufacturing, and finance.
+API documentation, user manuals, and knowledge base creation command premium rates.

 Where to Learn: Society for Technical Communication (STC), Google Technical Writing Courses, Write the Docs